The Little Nonya (小娘惹) theme song is a beautifully written Chinese song for this period drama.

-The Peranakans are a mixed group between the Malays and Chinese.
+The drama tells a story about the Peranakans, an ethnically mixed group between the Malays and Chinese.
 They are found mostly in Malacca, Penang, and Singapore.
 They have a distinct culture, vaguely familiar to the Chinese yet different.

 Nonya is the term for the Peranakan lady.
 The Peranakan man is known as a Baba.
 They typically speak Malay and Hokkien, a Chinese dialect.